 Safety constraints were recommended in one patent for MPC algorithms used in diabetes.4 These include a maximum basal rate increase for reduction of glucose levels that is no larger than 2 to 5 times the current basal rate, full basal suspension when the glucose is predicted to go below 77 mg/dL (4.3 mmol/L), reduced basal delivery any time the glucose is falling rapidly, and delivering only the current basal rate when an infusion set occlusion is inferred to more rapidly identify the real issue without introducing false insulin delivery data into the algorithm that creates turbulence.

 Many other companies— Insulet, Bigfoot Biomedical, Beta Bionics, Lilly Diabetes, and Roche — are in various stages of development and testing for AID systems.
 In addition, Diabeloop, a French company, has received the CE mark for distribution its AID in Europe.

 All of these systems are insulin-only systems with the exception of Beta Bionics iLet they have taken the lead on a dual hormone system using insulin to lower the glucose and glucagon to raise the glucose and more effectively guard against hypoglycemia.
 Zealand Pharma has developed dasiglucagon that is now in clinical trials with the Beta Bionics iLet pump, while Xeris is working on a similar trial with a glucagon solution for bihormonal AIDs at Oregon Health and Science University.

 A major obstacle for all AID systems involves the inherently slow action times of current insulins compared to the far faster digestion times of most foods.
-Duration of insulin action of pancreatic insulin is less than 40 minutes.
+Duration of insulin action when a healthy pancreas releases insulin is less than 40 minutes.
 Infusion of commercial insulin below the skin is slower to start and has a much longer duration of action of at least 5 hours in both children and adults compared to natural insulin released by the pancreas that goes directly into the portal vein to the liver.
 Subcutaneous delivery of Novolog, Humalog, and Apidra takes 20 to 40 minutes before the insulin begins to lower the glucose.